How to Register a Car in North Carolina

 - Paying applicable fees and taxes

-Those coming from out-of-state will get a new NC license, then and proceed with the registration (including inspections) within 30-days.
+Those coming from out-of-state will get a new NC license and proceed with the registration (including inspections) within 30 days.
 Keep reading to understand the step-by-step of how you’ll register a car or truck in NC.

 North Carolina Car or Truck Registration: Step-by-Step

 You will have to register your vehicle after its leased, purchased, inherited, or gifted.
-The registration is quick-and-easy when you have the necessary documents prepared.
+Registration is quick-and-easy when you have the necessary documents prepared.

 What you’ll need to collect/bring